tarwn/lessthandot-hugo/blogs/content/posts/2010-11-30-replication-and-mirroring-setup.md

 > Setting up the distributor

 Replication setup can be achieved with the built in wizards from SSMS as well as the replication stored procedures packed with SQL Server.
-If using the wizard to set up replication, it is highly recommended that the “script to file” option is selected in the last screen of the wizard.
+If using the wizard to set up replication, it is highly recommended that the "script to file" option is selected in the last screen of the wizard.
 This will script out the complete configuration the wizard has done utilizing the stored procedures behind the scenes.
 This acts as a quick way to set replication back up if the system is lost.
 Copy these files to a share that is located somewhere else and is also part of a disk to disk HA or DR solution.

 Ensure that SQL Server Replication is installed on the SQL Server instance.
 If it is not, use the setup installation wizard from your media to install.